 The federal agency that enforces and administers the Act is the National Labor Relations Board (NLRB or the Board).

-Labor law is a dynamic area and it is always difficult to know how to respond to newly-issued Board decisions, especially when the decisions make fundamental changes in the law.
+Labor law is a dynamic area, and it’s always difficult to know how to respond to newly issued Board decisions, especially when the decisions make fundamental changes in the law.

-CalChamber thanks Laura Pierson-Scheinberg at Jackson Lewis P.C. for her contributions to the Labor Relations in Private Employment chapter.
+CalChamber thanks Joshua Henderson at Jackson Lewis P.C. for his contributions to the Labor Relations in Private Employment chapter.